KingBain/ssc-assistant/README.md

 #### Steps

-`Ctrl + Shift + P` in VSCode and then `Dev Containers: Reopen in Container` (or alternatively if you never did open it `Dev Containers: Open Folder in Container...` and select the repo with `ssc-assistant`).
+In VScode, lauch the Command Palette `f1` or `Ctrl + Shift + P` hotkeys.
+Select  `Dev Containers: Reopen in Container` (or alternatively if you never did open it `Dev Containers: Open Folder in Container...` and select the repo with `ssc-assistant`).

 > **NOTE:** [Sharing SSH Key with the container via `ssh-agent`](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials)